 Your home router is possibly the most vulnerable path into your home and, therefore, your company’s network as an IoT device.
 Why?
 Many people don’t change the password on their home router when it is first installed.
 Avoiding router-based attacks is easy:

 There’s one more thing you must do to secure your router.
 Set up the latest type of encryption.
 Until you do, all communications between your home office and work office are easy pickings for internet eavesdroppers.
 Here’s how to do it:

 1. Make sure that your wireless network router supports the WPA2 security protocol.
 (WPA is an acceptable but weaker protocol.)

 2. Apply compatible WPA2 settings on each WiFi device.
-For each device, choose the WPA2 encryption option and its related authentication information.
+Choose the WPA2 encryption option and its related authentication information for each device.

 Providing laptops for all employees can be costly, so many organizations rely on staff members using their own devices when they work from home.
 This practice creates one of the biggest risks of remote work.
 Why?
 Employee computers and devices often lack:

 These deficiencies raise the risk of malware finding its way onto devices and removing personal data and work-related information.

 If you must use your smartphone for work purposes, consider mobile device management (MDM) and mobile application management (MAM) software.
 These solutions can help you secure mobile devices and applications by using these security measures remotely:

 Also, consider a mobile security solution, which can provide antivirus and endpoint detection and response capabilities for all your mobile devices.

 Dedicated firewalls create a barrier between employee devices and the Internet.
 They protect networks by closing communications ports on servers.
 This method helps prevent the entry of malicious programs and stops data loss from employee devices.